This blog overviews distributed ledger technologies and types of blockchains to understand their distinctions and technicalities.

-After the unprecedented rise and fall of Bitcoin in the last few years, the idea took birth that Bitcoin blockchain can be, in fact, used for various types of value transaction or any type of agreements like P2P insurance, P2P ride sharing, P2P energy trading, etc. For that, the Ethereum project developed their blockchain and kept it properties quite different than Bitcoin.
+For that, the Ethereum project developed its blockchain and kept its properties quite different than Bitcoin.
 They decoupled the smart contract layer from the core blockchain protocol.
-This offered a radical new method to form online markets and programmable transactions called Smart Contracts.
+This offered a radical new method to form online markets and programmable transactions called smart contracts.

-As a matter of fact, public blockchains hold more potential than private blockchains to reform the cumbersome functions of traditional financial entities with software, essentially reforming the way the financial system works.
+Public blockchains hold more potential than private blockchains.
+Public blockchain can reform the cumbersome functions of traditional financial entities with software, essentially reforming the way the financial system works.

-Based on Proof of Work (PoW), state of the art public blockchain protocols are open source and not permissioned.
+Based on proof-of-work (PoW), state-of-the-art public blockchain protocols are open source and not permissioned.
 It means that anyone can participate without requiring any permission to join it.
-They are also one of the most used types of the blockchain.
+They are also one of the most used types of blockchain.

 Examples: Bitcoin, Monero, Dash, Litecoin, Dogecoin, etc.

 Impacts: Power to bring disruption in existing business models through disintermediation.
-Requires no infrastructure costs: eliminates the need to maintain systems or servers admins, thus, radically reducing the costs involved in developing and running DApps (decentralized applications).
+It eliminates the need to maintain systems or server admins.
+Thus, it radically reduces the costs involved in developing and running dApps (decentralized applications).

-Consortium or federated blockchain are mainly operated under the leadership of a group.
-Contrary to public Blockchains, they don't permit anyone to join the process of verifying transactions.
-Consortium blockchains are quicker and offer increased transaction privacy.
+Consortium or federated blockchains are mainly operated under the leadership of a group.
+Contrary to public blockchains, they don't permit anyone to join the process of verifying transactions.
+These blockchains are quicker and offer increased transaction privacy.

 Examples: EWF (Energy), R3 (Banks), B3i (Insurance), Corda